 4.9 Parents Evening – all actions complete.
 Steven had created and showed a Powerpoint presentation.
 Parent Reps spoke to parents as they moved to and from the Hall.
 Refreshments are to be offered again at the March parents’ evening.
 A book fair has been booked to coincide with World Book Day on Thursday 5th March 2020.
 A hamper to be raffled could be held.
 The idea was raised of having different classes providing different items.
 This would be a good opportunity to engage with parents and for parents to contribute items.

-4.10 Respond to 5G wifi letter – Steven has responded that he has had no concerns raised from the parent forum.
+4.10 Respond to 5G wifi letter – Steven has responded that he has had no concerns raised from the parent forum and therefore no further action to be taken.

 5. UPDATE FROM PC CHAIRS MEETING 7th NOVEMBER 2019

 All Parent Council Chairs had been invited to meet with heads of Education Service.
 Parental engagement and family learning were covered by Education Scotland.
-Discussion was held around the Parental Engagement Act and an update on STEM (Science, Technology, Engineering and Maths).
-Orkney does well in terms of the Science Festival and renewables.
+Discussion was held around the Parental Engagement Act and an update on STEM (Science, Technology, Engineering and Maths) was provided.
+It was recognised that Orkney does well in terms of the Science Festival and renewables.
 There may be an opportunity to meet twice a year to share ideas.
 There is a real role for Parent Councils in fundraising, but there is a bigger role in how we can improve wellbeing and education for all the children, engaging fathers, family sessions which would involve the children and families.
 There are lots of resources and guidance on this wider role.

 6. NOMINATION OF OFFICE BEARERS